 - Best Time to Visit: Late spring (May to June) and early autumn (September to October) for mild weather and fewer tourists.

-- We spend most of our time in the lovely Tuesdays Happy Place, a wonderful Airbnb with ocean view.
+- We spent most of our time in the lovely Tuesdays Happy Place, a wonderful Airbnb with ocean view.

 - If you prefer staying in Ponta Delgada, we recommend Atlantic Home Azores.
 The check-in is automatic with a code and they have a relatively late check-out (11.30am), so it’s especially convenient for your arrival and/or departure day.